Skip to content

 Tuition

 Our B.S. in Digital Technology & Design – Game Design online program offers the same affordable, pay-by-the-course tuition to all U.S. residents.
-Administrative fees are included in the tuition.
+All fees are included.

 Transfer your credits for lower tuition